A Potential U.S. Rail Strike Is Bad News For Inflation - NewsBreak

 Russia-Ukraine war live: strikes reported in several Ukrainian cities; Russian plane crash death toll rises to 13

-Attacks reported in Kryvyi Ri, Dnipro, Kharkiv and Mykolaiv early on Tuesday morning; military jet hit a residential building in Yeysk on Monday
+Attacks in Kryvyi Ri, Dnipro, Kharkiv and Mykolaiv on Tuesday morning; military jet hit residential building in Yeysk on Monday

 Australia drops recognition of Jerusalem as Israel's capital